department-of-veterans-affairs/vsp-beta-collab-cycle/.github/ISSUE_TEMPLATE/-beta--design-intent-request.md

 - A list of relevant design components and patterns (with URLs)
 - A list of existing applications or pages with similar execution or patterns with URLs in staging

-During this collaboration point, you will receive feedback from the following practice areas: design, accessibility
+During this collaboration point, you will receive feedback from the following practice areas: design, accessibility, content, information architecture (IA)